Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 The coast

-Spring is from October through December, with temperatures the same as in Autumn.
+Spring: October through December.
+The temperature is the same as in Autumn.

 The Amazon